visgl/react-map-gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v3.2

+- The latest mapbox-gl release requires stylesheet to be included at all times.
+See [Get Started](/docs/get-started/get-started.md) for information about styling.
+- Immutable.js is no longer a dependency.
+If you are importing immutable in your application, it must be added to the application's dependencies.

 ## Upgrading to v3

 v3 is a major upgrade of react-map-gl.
 While we have tried to gently deprecated any changed or removed features, a few breaking changes could not be avoided.